milwad-dev/laravel-validate/docs/1.x/valid-html-tag.md

 ## ValidHtmlTag

-If you want to validate html tag, you can use `ValidHtmlTag` rule:
+If you want to validate the HTML tag, you can use the `ValidHtmlTag` rule:

 ```php
 use Milwad\LaravelValidate\Rules\ValidHtmlTag;